victorchall/vlm-caption/HINTSOURCES.md

 ### - full_path

-**Purpose**: Provides the complete file path and filename to the VLM.
+Provides the complete file path and filename to the VLM.

 **Output Format**:
 ```